iaks23/PortfolioProject1-Gapminder/README.md

 # Data Visualization & Analysis using Gapminder

-## > "The world cannot be understood without numbers.
-But the world cannot be understood with numbers alone.” - Hans Rosling, Factfulness: Ten Reasons We're Wrong About the World—and Why Things Are Better Than You Think "
+> "The world cannot be understood without numbers.
+But the world cannot be understood with numbers alone.” - Hans Rosling, Factfulness